SiceloKayisa/SiceloKayisa/README.md

 # Hi, I'm Sicelo Kayisa! 👋

-I'm an aspiring data scientist currently learning and building my knowledge to improve my data science skills.
-I am also building some projects so that I can enhance my skills.
+ An aspiring data scientist with a passion for uncovering insights from data and creating models to help prepare for the future.

 ## 🚀 About Me

-- 🔭 I'm a hard working young man who is passionate about learning and always looking for new opportunities to improve myself
+- 🔭 I'm a hard working young man who is passionate about learning and always looking for new opportunities to improve himself
 - 🔭 I'm currently pursuing my bachelors degree in Mathematical Statistics at the University of Pretoria.